openjournals/jose/README.md

 The [Journal of Open Source Education](http://jose.theoj.org) (JOSE, pronounced [hoe-zay]) is a journal for open educational software and open-source educational content.

-JOSE is a sibling journal to the [Journal of Open Source Software](http://joss.theoj.org) (JOSS), which publishes open research software.
+JOSE is a sibling journal to [Journal of Open Source Software](http://joss.theoj.org) (JOSS), which publishes open research software.
 JOSE relies on the journal management infrastructure and tools developed for JOSS.

 JOSE publishes two types of (brief) articles that describe: